I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_kbugcheck_add_pages.md

 The callback routine must set either the KB_ADD_PAGES_FLAG_VIRTUAL_ADDRESS flag or the KB_ADD_PAGES_FLAG_PHYSICAL_ADDRESS flag, but not both.
 On entry to the callback routine, <b>Flags</b> is initialized to zero.

+`BugCheckCode`

+Contains a bug check code, which specifies the reason for the bug check.
+The callback routine can use this information to decide whether to add any pages to the crash dump file.
+For a full list of bug check codes, see the Bugcodes.h    header file.

+`Address`

+Specifies the physical or virtual address of the page or pages that the callback routine requests be added to the crash dump file.

+`Count`

+Specifies the number of contiguous pages to add to the crash dump file, starting from the virtual or physical address that is specified by the <b>Address</b> member.
+If <b>Count</b> &gt; 1 and <b>Address</b> is a virtual address, the pages are contiguous in virtual memory space.
+If <b>Count</b> &gt; 1 and <b>Address</b> is a physical address, the pages are contiguous in physical memory space.
+The callback routine can set this member to zero to indicate that it does not need to add any pages to the crash dump file.

 ## Remarks
 In a call to the <i>BugCheckAddPagesCallback</i> callback routine, the operating system sets the <i>Reason</i> parameter to <b>KbCallbackAddPages</b>, and sets the <i>ReasonSpecificData</i> parameter to point to a <b>KBUGCHECK_ADD_PAGES</b> structure.